 In Decision 02-04-059 (April of 2002) the CTF-AC was re-established with nine primary members.
 The new nine-member CTF-AC includes representatives of diverse constituencies interested in improving the access of underserved California communities to advanced telecommunications services.
+The CTF-AC functions, pursuant to Public Utilities Code Section 280(a), to advise the Commission regarding the development, implementation, and administration of a program to advance universal service by providing discounted rates for telecommunications services to qualifying schools, libraries, hospitals, health clinics, and community organizations, and to carry out the program under the Commission's direction, control, and approval.

 The roster of AC members is provided in Appendix A. The members represent the K-12 education sector; public libraries; public hospitals/clinics; rural clinics/telemedicine; consumer or community-based organizations involved in public access Internet; a local exchange carrier; the Division of Ratepayer Advocates; and deaf/hearing impaired or disabled communities.